Snowden's favoured secure email provider Lavabit reboots

-In a note published on the Lavabit website, Levison said email is "the heart of our cyber-identities" and said relaunching the secure email service would protect US Constitution guaranteed values of freedom, justice and liberty.
+In a note published on the Lavabit website, its founder Ladar Levison said email is "the heart of our cyber-identities" and relaunching the secure email service would protect US Constitution-guaranteed values of freedom, justice and liberty.

-Under pressure from United States authorities to allow silent interception of user communications, Levison decided to close down Lavabit in 2013 rather than handing over digital decryption keys under a search warrant.
+Under pressure from United States authorities to allow silent interception of user communications, Levison decided to close down Lavabit in 2013 rather than hand over digital decryption keys under a search warrant.

-Levison said the new version of Lavabit will be built around the Dark Internet Mail Environment (DIME) end-to-end encryption standard that he has developed with Kickstarter crowd-funding.
+Levison said the new version of Lavabit would be built around the Dark Internet Mail Environment (DIME) end-to-end encryption standard that he developed thanks to Kickstarter crowdfunding.

 DIME provides automated and federated encryption capabilities and is designed to work with different service providers, Levison said.